janszczuryk/TestSystem/backend/README.md

-# AnnouncementSystem
+# TestSystem

 ## Description
-Backend made with Nestjs and Postgres as database
+Backend made with NestJS and Postgres as database

 ## Installation